b8ne/react-native-pusher-push-notifications/README.md

 ### Automatic installation

-React native link will install cocoapods required for this to work automatically.
+React native link will install the cocoapods required for this to work automatically.

 ### Manual steps required